bn-l/sparkline-svelte/README.md

 # Sparkline

-A lightweight and customizable Sparkline component for Svelte 5, based on [fnando/sparkline](https://github.com/fnando/sparkline), with various improvements and updates.
+A lightweight and customizable Sparkline component for Svelte 5, based on [fnando/sparkline](https://github.com/fnando/sparkline) (used on npm to show a chart for weekly downloads), with various improvements and updates.
+Works on touch screens also.

 This library creates a small responsive graph (a sparkline) without axis labels for data visualization.
 It is ideal for displaying trends and patterns in data in a compact form--making it good for use in dashboards, reports, etc. The SVG output scales to fit its container for responsiveness on different screen sizes.